The Altruistic Traveller

 Need to learn a language fast?
 Try Preply – it’s like Fiverr for language exchange.

-Final thought on offsetting flights
+A final thought on offsetting flights

-Of course the best way to reduce your travel impact is to not fly at all.
+Of course, the best way to reduce your travel impact is to not fly at all.
 We also know that carbon offsetting will not stop carbon emissions being put into the atmosphere.
 However, there is still great value in carbon offsetting.
 It’s easy to mock these efforts as ‘tokenism’ or a way for people to fly without feeling guilty but it still represents a small step towards making long-distance travel more sustainable.
-What’s more, it raises awareness around flying’s contribution to global warming, and educates us on our carbon footprint.
+What’s more, it raises awareness about flying’s contribution to global warming and educates us on our carbon footprint.
 By knowing the numbers, it may make us think twice about that short-haul flight we were going to purchase.

 Finally, in researching all the carbon offset programs out there, one thing to take home is that people are doing really great things.
 From afforestation projects, creating more habitats for wildlife to projects distributing more efficient fuel stoves, that empower women, these programs are accelerating more sustainable practices worldwide.
 If these also support a transition to more sustainable travel, then why not contribute to them?